Synerty/peek-core-search/peek_core_search/both-doc/searching.rst

 Searches can be performed with the following criteria :

-- Whole keywords (partial is on the roadmap)
+- Whole or Parial Keywords
-- An object type, or all object types
+- An object type, or all object types.
 - The property name that contains the keyword, or all property names.

 Peeks Search functionality can be used to find: